 3. Listen to something inspiring

 Whether it’s a podcast or music that gets you motivated, listening to something inspiring can have a BIG impact on our day.
-I find that the days when I’m most productive in the office are the days when I start my morning off with a super motivating podcast.
+I find that the days when I’m most productive in the office are the days when I start my morning off with a super motivating podcast during my car ride in, and then listen to soothing music (Simply Three is my FAVORITE!) while working.
 Spend a few days trying out different podcasts, playlists or Spotify stations to see what gets you focused and zoned in, and then let that music carry you through a productive work day!

 4. Take mini breaks

 Research has shown that we’re a lot more productive and efficient at our tasks when we take small breaks throughout the day.
-Even if it’s something as simple as taking a long route to the water cooler to stay hydrated, taking mini breaks will clear your mind and help you re-focus when you need to.
-My coworkers and I like to incorporate a short walk and some light stretching at our desk into our daily work routines to keep us energized and concentrated… and we definitely feel the difference on the days we skip the breaks!
+Even if it’s something as simple as walking the long route to the water cooler to stay hydrated, taking mini breaks will clear your mind and help you re-focus when you need to.
+I also like to incorporate a short walk and some light stretches into my daily work routines to stay energized and concentrated… and I definitely feel the difference on the days I skip the breaks!

 5. Look away from the screen

 Staring at a screen all day does absolutely zero good things for you!
-Whenever I spend an entire day looking at the screen, I end up with dry eyes, a minor headache and usually some neck/shoulder pain… not fun!
+Whenever I spend an entire day looking at the screen, I end up with dry eyes and a ton of neck/shoulder pain… not fun!
 That’s why I make it a point to turn away from the screen every now and then and work on other tasks or organize my planner and to-do list for the week.
-You’ll feel a lot more motivated to get things done if you step away from the screen every now and then!
+You’ll feel a lot more motivated to get things done if you step away from the screen every few hours throughout the workday!